 GMAT – Graduate Management Admission Test

 You must register to take the GMAT and have the results forwarded to Nebraska (use institution code S40-HW-48).
-You must also submit your scores through GAMES.
+You must also submit your scores through the graduate application.

 The recommended GMAT score for admission is 550.